surveysolutions/docs/content/headquarters/accounts/batch-user-upload/index.md

 An account password must satisfy the following complexity requirements:

 <UL>
-<LI>be at least 10 characters long,
+<LI>be at least 10 characters long, letters from non-Latin alphabets (Cyrillic,
+  Arabic, etc.) may be included in the password,
 <LI>include at least one digit ('0'-'9'),
 <LI>include at least one uppercase ('A'-'Z') letter,
 <LI>include at least one lowercase ('a'-'z') letter.